OfficeDev/Microsoft-Teams-Samples/samples/app-localization/csharp/README.md

 ## Setup
 1. Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
+    > NOTE: When you create your app registration, you will create an App ID and App password (Secret) - make sure you keep these for later.

 2. Setup for Bot